-Here are several practical tips and comfort on how to live alone after your husband dies.
-Living alone after the death of a spouse is one of the biggest transitions you’ll ever experience.
-You need a combination of practical support and warm hugs, don’t you?
+Here are several practical tips and ideas on how to live alone after your husband dies.
+Living alone after the death of a spouse is one of the biggest transitions you’ll ever experience; here, you’ll find a combination of practical support and emotional comfort.

 In When Your Soul Aches: Hope and Help for Women Who Have Lost Their Husbands, Lois Mowday Rabey describes her firsthand experience of confusion and devastation after her husband’s death.
 This book is a thoughtful collection of inspirations and insights about the grieving process after the death of a spouse.
+If you haven’t experienced a loved one’s death, you may be overwhelmed by the variety and surprising emotions you feel!
 In the weeks and months following the loss of your husband, you may be numb with shock.
 Or, you may feel overwhelmed by a wide range of heartrending, and at times conflicting, emotions.
 You can and will make it through this difficult time.
 No matter how you feel – even if you’re unhappy living alone – you can find companions for your journey.

 The following tips for living alone after the death of a spouse are inspired by a reader on my article for grieving widows.
-“I miss my husband so much,” says Jan on Practical Tips and Prayers for Grieving Widows.
+“I miss my husband so much,” says Jan on How to Get Through the Day When You’re a Grieving Widow.
 “His death is the hardest thing that I have gone through.
 We were married 44 years.
 I miss his voice, his loving ways.
 I feel totally alone.
 I have two grown sons but nothing or no one can take the place of my husband.
 I cry almost every day and I don’t know how to live alone.
 He was my soul mate, my friend and so many other things to me.
 I feel if my whole world has fallen upside down.
 I get frightened when I think of the future without my husband.”

 How to Live Alone After Your Husband Dies